maclarel/ghes-hotpatch-validator/README.md

 # ghes-hotpatch-validator
-Bash script to validate hotpatching of GitHub Enterprise Server post-installation.
+Bash scripts to validate hotpatching of GitHub Enterprise Server post-installation.
 This will not work for full feature release upgrades (e.g. 2.19.14 to 2.20.10) as it first confirms the status of the upgrade based on the `hotpatch.log` file which should be present on all nodes.

 # Usage

-Copy this script to any server in your GitHub Enterprise Server environment, and run it with the following command:
+Copy these scripts to any server in your GitHub Enterprise Server environment, and run the appropriate script, e.g.:

 `ghe-cluster-check-hotpatch <version>`